Skip navigation

 What are mental disorders?

-Mental disorders are serious conditions which can affect your thinking, mood, and behavior.
+Mental disorders are serious conditions that can affect your thinking, mood, and behavior.
 They may be occasional or long-lasting.
 They can affect your ability to relate to others and function each day.
-Mental disorders are common; more than half of all Americans will be diagnosed with one at some time in their life.
+Mental disorders are common; many Americans will be diagnosed with one at some time in their life.
 But there are treatments.
 People with mental disorders can get better, and many of them recover completely.

 Why is mental health important?